-The somatosensory cortex is a region of the brain which is responsible for receiving and processing sensory information from across the body, such as touch, temperature, and pain.
+The somatosensory cortex is a region of the brain that is responsible for receiving and processing sensory information from across the body, such as touch, temperature, and pain.

 Several factors impair reading ability.
-Limited time or the desire to multitask are hinderances.
-Inability to focus due to poor vision is another obstacle.
+Limited time or the desire to multitask are hindrances.
+The inability to focus due to poor vision is another obstacle.

 Fictional stories often require that you imagine characters’ environments.
 This stimulates parts of your brain’s imagination.
 Some stories provide more detail when logged in that is not captured in the audio.

 Audio is not limited to the clinical miniseries.
 Health articles and ones in other sections may have it.
 The play button is not included in articles with tables or mature content.
 Listening also uses less neural stimulation than reading—especially if you scroll with your fingers or read out loud in different voices.

 Join this somatosensory reading journey.
 Along the way, enjoy writing tips within the Clinicalinsights blog.
 Story settings traverse past, present, and future.
 Login for enhanced dialogue that comes to life with pictures.
 Fresh episodes appear on Wednesdays and Sundays—sometimes more often—in the ClinicalNovellas articles section.